Keyboard shortcuts

 • Never Materialized Directly: Lectures do NOT include Registration::Registerable.
 They only receive students via Upstream Propagation from sub-groups.

 • Sticky Membership: Students remain in the lecture roster even after leaving all sub-groups.
-Manual removal via Roster::MaintenanceService is required.
+Manual removal via Rosters::MaintenanceService is required.

-• Cascading Deletion: When a student is removed from the lecture roster, they are automatically removed from all sub-groups (Tutorials, Talks, Cohorts).
+• Cascading Deletion: When a student is removed from the lecture roster through maintenance, they are automatically removed from tutorials, talks, and propagating cohorts of that lecture.

 Example Implementation